15 Magical Things to Do in Marseille in Winter (& Christmas)

 Corniche Kennedy

-About a hundred meters from the beach is the Underwater Museum of Marseille, which takes you 5 meters below the surface to admire underwater statues for free.
+About a hundred meters from the beach is the Underwater Museum of Marseille, which takes you 5 meters (16 feet) below the surface to admire underwater statues for free.

 The Corniche has a three-arched bridge that passes over the Vallon des Auffes and the Vallon de la Fausse Monnaie.
-A 2-kilometer bicycle path also links Plage des Catalan to Praco Park.
+A 2-kilometer (1.2 mile) bicycle path also links Plage des Catalan to Praco Park.

-The Plages du Prado are the most famous and are the largest beach in Marseille, with a seaside park covering 26 hectares over a length of 3.5 kilometers.
+The Plages du Prado are the most famous and are the largest beach in Marseille, with a seaside park covering 26 hectares over a length of 3.5 kilometers (2.1 miles).

-Fort Saint-Jean played a significant role in Marseille’s military history, dating all the way back to the Crusades when it functioned as the starting point for troops journeying to Jerusalem.
+Fort Saint-Jean played a significant role in Marseille’s military history, dating back to the Crusades when it functioned as the starting point for troops journeying to Jerusalem.

 It has experienced numerous reconstructions and seen a number of lives since it was first created.
 The complex includes the Commandery, which consists of a church, a chapel, a hospital, and the Commander’s palace, an addition from the 14th century.